code-and-effect/effective_datatables/README.md

 The `effective_form_with` comes from [effective_bootstrap](https://github.com/code-and-effect/effective_bootstrap) gem and is a drop-in replacement for the newer `form_with` syntax.
 It's really good, you should use it, but an ordinary `form_with` will work here just fine.

+This `_form.html` is an effective gems convention.
+This file shoudl exist for each of your resources.

 - A resources entry in `config/routes.rb`: